 Greg Fleming checks in to Mornington Peninsula's award-winning, boutique hotel Jackalope.

-About an hour and a half's drive south of Melbourne.
+Location: About an hour and a half's drive south of Melbourne.
 The 45-room Jackalope is named after a mythical creature — part antelope, part jack rabbit — envisioned in black by the imposing Emily Floyd sculpture at the entrance.
 It combines cutting-edge design (the antelope side) with a sexy sense of fun (cue the jack rabbit).

 Jackalope only opened in April but has already won this year's Gourmet Traveller Australian Hotel of the Year.
 Its young designer, Louis Li, has described the hotel as "an interplay between the ideal and the surreal" all set on a stunning 11ha site.